vcato/practical_tdd/README.md

 ---

-*Note: In practice, these are tiny edits and quick toggles—seconds each, not minutes.
+*Note: In practice, these are tiny edits and quick toggles.
+Each change should take seconds, not minutes.
 The examples below are verbose because static documentation can't show the rapid, iterative rhythm of the actual workflow.*

 ## Example 1: Building Incrementally